 While the responsibility lies on the cadet to stay informed about squadron events and training activities, parents should also be keeping up to date.
 The website calendar contains all our weekly training activities such as regular training nights and team practices, as well as any other events such as tagging or parades.
-Cadets can download the Remind app to be sent all of our announcements and reminders.
 When seeking more information, parents should be mindful of the Chain of Command, and address their questions to the appropriate staff member.

 Keeping us informed

 With all the information we give you, we also need you to give some information to us.
 It is important that you communicate to us any changes in your cadet’s personal or medical information, such as address changes or allergies.